AlexanderHenzi/sequential_independence/README.md

 This repository contains replication material for the preprint

+Alexander Henzi and Michael Law.
+"A Rank-Based Sequential Test of Independence" arXiv preprint arXiv:2305.13818 (2023).

 The files `sequential_tests.cpp` and `r_wrappers.R` contain the functions to run the tests.
 They additionally contain another method for achieving uniform